 What makes a translation buyer choose your LSP over a competitor?
 Your language pairs?
 Your specializations?
 Your ordering and delivery process?
 Whatever it is, it will be something that the customer deems to be a significant advantage over your competitors.
-Every business looking for long-term sustainable growth should develop and showcase their Unique Value Proposition, and LSPs are no different.
+Every agency looking for long-term sustainable growth should develop a Unique Value Proposition as a part of their LSP strategy.

 What’s a Unique Value Proposition?

 Your Unique Value Proposition or UVP is what differentiates your LSP from other similar translation services.
 If a buyer comes to you for translations but hasn’t researched any of your competitors, then you just got really lucky!
 But know that they didn’t choose you because they thought you were offering something better than a competitor.
 Most buyers will do a fair amount of research before picking an LSP so whatever makes them choose you over all the other options is what they’ll perceive as your Unique Value Proposition.

 Note that your Unique Value Proposition is not about your LSP’s features or services per se.
 It’s totally reliant on your audience’s perception of the benefits you bring.
 So, start by identifying what’s different about you and then make sure this differentiation is perceived as value by the potential customer and, ultimately, as the best solution to the problem they have.

 Some LSPs claim that quality or good customer service is their Unique Value Proposition, when in fact, these are just basic standards that all LSPs should provide — they don’t add value in any unique way, they are just offering what any customer would expect from an LSP.

 So how can LSPs truly differentiate themselves?
 One obvious way is by specializing in a certain vertical or industry.
 LSPs that only work in a certain field like law, medicine, or finance, will find it a lot easier to stand out from the crowd.